• Skip to primary navigation

 Albondigas Soup Ingredients

-• White Bread.
-Bolillo bread is great for this, but use whatever white bread that's available to you.
+• White Bread - Bolillo bread is great for this, but use whatever white bread that's available to you.

-• Milk.
-For soaking the bread.
+• Milk - For soaking the bread.

-• Eggs.
+• Eggs

-• Onion.
+• Onion

-• Cilantro.
-You can swap in other herbs.
+• Cilantro - You can swap in other herbs.
 Spearmint leaves are an interesting substitution.

-• Olive Oil.
-For cooking.
+• Olive Oil - For cooking.

-• Tomatoes.
-I like fresh tomatoes, but canned diced tomatoes or tomato sauce work great for this recipe.
+• Tomatoes - I like fresh tomatoes, but canned diced tomatoes or tomato sauce work great for this recipe.

-• White Onion.
+• White Onion

-• Canned Chipotle Chilies.
+• Canned Chipotle Chilies

-• Chicken Stock.
-You can use other stock or broth, like beef broth or vegetable broth.
+• Chicken Stock - You can use other stock or broth, like beef broth or vegetable broth.

-• Potatoes, Carrots, Zucchini, Green Beans.
-You can use others to your preference.
+• Potatoes, Carrots, Zucchini, Green Beans - You can use others to your preference.

 How to Make Albondigas Soup - the Recipe Method

-Sauteeing meatballs to make Albondigas
+Making Mexican meatballs to make Albondigas Soup

 Recipe Tips & Notes

-• Stuff the Meatballs.
+• Stuff the meatballs.
 Traditional Mexican Albondigas recipes often stuff the uncooked meatballs with extra ingredients, like hard-boiled eggs or olives.
 The stuffing adds to the flavor and texture.

-• The Vegetables.
+• The vegetables.
 You can use all sorts of different vegetables in albondigas soup.
 I am using potatoes, carrots, zucchini and green beans, but I've seen version with radishes, cherry tomatoes, peas, celery and others.
 Use whatever you'd like.

-• Albondigas Appetizer (Albondigas en Caldillo).
 If you'd prefer to serve this as an appetizer instead of a soup, skip the chicken broth in the soup base and skip all of the vegetables.
-Make the meatballs and the sauce as written, then simmer the Mexican meatballs in the sauce-gravy until they are cooked through, about 10 minutes.
-The sauce is more like a gravy or a thin spaghetti sauce.

 Cookbook Recommendations